Tuttotorna/OMNIA/docs/WORK_STATE.md

+Nome file:

+docs/WORK_STATE.md

+Contenuto completo da sostituire interamente:

 # WORK_STATE.md

 ## Status

-This document freezes the current work state of OMNIA CORE v1 after the first bounded build-and-result phase.
+This document freezes the current work state of OMNIA CORE v1 after the first bounded build-and-result phase and the current phase 2 readable divergence extension.

 Its purpose is to record what now exists concretely in the repository, what has already been stabilized, and what the repository should now be considered to contain.